The Green Smoothie That Made the News

 Notes

 Makes 1 serving – Sip slowly and drink with intention immediately after or store up to two days.
-Tip: I like to add Garden of Life Raw Vanilla Protein Powder and 1 tbsp of Chia Seeds for a meal replacement shake or after a workout. ***Please buy all organic ingredients if possible***
+Tip: I like to add protein powder and 1 tbsp of Chia Seeds for a meal replacement shake or after a workout. ***Please buy all organic ingredients if possible***

 I have a feeling you will really love this combination as much as I do – please let me know if you try it.